-But also keep these eight factors in mind when you write a new post.
+But also keep these eight factors in mind when you start to write a post.

 However, do you know that internal links pointing to other blog posts on your site have a similar ranking value?

 If you are still not sure how link juice works, here is a great infographic to help you from 5and3.co.uk to show you the benefits of internal links.

 Your internal link structure offers so many benefits; it’s hard to know where to start.
 But I’ll try.

 If you imagine a reader visiting a web page on your site, where can the reader go from there?

 These are usually a link to a page such as a contact page, category page, or home page.
 While these pages might be important pages in your mind, they are not for an organic visitor.

 So they are not likely to be of much interest to a reader wanting to discover an answer to a question.